suncoast-devs/handbook/lessons/cs-object-relational-mapping/index.md

 }
 ```

-Notice how if their is no related `Rating` we need to see that the
+Notice how if there is no related `Rating` we need to see that the
 `movie.Rating` is not `null`.
 This will be the case for each row in `Movies`
 that doesn't have a `RatingId` that matches something from the `Ratings` table.